Europa Imaging System

 EIS will provide comprehensive data sets, including cartographic and three-dimensional geologic maps, regional and high-resolution digital topography, geographic information system data products, color and photometric data products, a geodetic control network tied to radar altimetry, and a database of plume-search observations.

 Overview

 EIS combines a narrow-angle camera (NAC) and a wide-angle camera (WAC) designed to address the reconnaissance goals.
-Both cameras operate on the visible spectrum (390 to 700 nm) and make use of push broom scanners for obtaining images with spectroscopic sensors.
+Both cameras operate on the visible spectrum (390 to 700 nm) and make use of push broom scanners for obtaining images with stereoscopic sensors.

 The Principal investigator is Elizabeth Turtle.

 Objectives

 The objectives of the EIS instrument are: